-Richard M. Ankers is the English author of The Eternals Series published by Next Chapter.
-A former Authonomy.com gold medalist, part of HarperCollins, Richard feels privileged to have had stories and poetry published all over the world.
-Richard lives to write.
+Richard M. Ankers is the English author of The Eternals Series and Britannia Unleashed all published by Next Chapter.
+Richard feels privileged to have had stories and poetry published all over the world.
+He lives to write.

 A prolific writer, a constant source of clearing his mind, Richard has created this website to share just some of the many poems and prose he has written that would otherwise have fallen by the wayside.

-Reading and writing have always been Richard's main love along with the pursuit of keeping fit.
-Running, walking, and anything that provides a spectacular view always feature highly for him.
+Reading and writing have always been Richard's main love along with the pursuit of keeping fit, running, walking, and anything that provides a spectacular view.

 Running in the rain with his headphones on whilst dreaming up some future storyline is just about perfect.
 It would be nicer still if that run was in Switzerland or Norway, but we can't have everything.

 Oh, and coffee, lots and lots of coffee.